Faculty of International Relations

 1. Active Learning! = Every Student Required to take a Seminar for Four Years

 All students will belong to a seminar where they think on their own, present, and discuss their ideas in a small group.
-For example, in the Seminar during the freshman year, students will be trained to comprehend, debate, and compose their ideas based on learning materials such as charts and historical photos.
+For example, in the Seminar during the freshman year, students will be trained to comprehend, debate, and compose their ideas based on learning materials such as charts and photos.

 3. Go into the world! = Systematic Study under a Three-course System